AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 an atom, which arose in the first decade of the 20th century

-after elucidating the basic structure of atoms in classical
+after elucidating the basic structure of atoms in the application of classical electrodynamics, according to

-is therefore some hope that the paradox of the gravitational
+hope that the paradox of the gravitational collapse to

-collapse to singularity will somehow be resolved in the future on
+singularity will somehow be resolved in the future on the basis

 In close proximity